Skip to Content

 GoReleaser

-The CLI target generates a .goreleaser.yaml that builds binaries for all major platforms:
+The generated .goreleaser.yaml builds binaries for the major desktop/server targets:

 Linux